USGlobal Airways: Rebrand & restructure

 With the FAA's approval to continue certification, the company announced on February 3, 2017, that it had begun an organizational restructuring to streamline certification.
 During the May 11, 2017 shareholder meeting, it was announced the airline would be rebranded as USGlobal Airways and moving operations to Stewart International Airport.

 On June 19, 2017, USGlobal airlines filed an 8K with the US Securities and Exchange Commission (SEC) stating that Logistics Air LLC "has made a demand for payment of outstanding payables in the amount of $8,850,000.
 As of the date hereof, and while not in any manner accepting the validity of Logistic's claim, the Company is in settlement negotiations with Logistic regarding such payment."

 On June 27, 2017, the company announced that it had entered into a non-binding letter of intent to purchase Songbird Airways for $6.2 million, with a deposit of $1 million having been placed on June 23, 2017.
 On September 1, 2017, USGlobal Airways entered into a stock purchase agreement with AerLine Holdings, LLC, for the purchase of Songbird at an aggregate price of $6.5 million, with a closing date of October 15, 2017, but no later than October 31, 2017.
 On November 30, 2017, the airline issued a press release stating that their agreement to purchase Songbird had been terminated as it was not the "best decision for the company".

-On January 24, 2018, the FAA issued an order revoking Baltia Airlines' Certificate of Public Convenience.No further updates have been reported from the Airline and the fate of the airline is uncertain.
+On January 24, 2018, the FAA issued an order revoking Baltia Airlines' Certificate of Public Convenience.
+No further updates have been reported from the Airline and the fate of the airline is uncertain.

 Criticism

-USGlobal Airways nor Baltia Airlines has ever flown a single commercial flight in its 30-year history.
+Neither USGlobal Airways nor Baltia Airlines has ever flown a single commercial flight in its 29-year history.
 Despite its move to Michigan, where it is easier to gain FAA approval, it has failed all of its certification tests seven times.

 In March 2016, the company's former executive vice president and director, Barry Clare, was charged by the SEC, for acting as an unregistered broker of Baltia stock valued at $26 million; the case was settled in August 2016 with a payment of US$1 million.

 The airline has been heavily criticized by aviation insiders, who believe the airline may never fly.
 Benjamin Schlappig, creator of the prominent One Mile At a Time aviation website, has labelled Baltia "a scam" and has said that they are "pretending that they're actually going to start flying some day soon".